carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 In this example the last line is needed to provide a format for the fastq file.

 Now you can run the workflow using the following command:
-(`--cachedir cache` will save the intermediate results for re-use later.
-You can safely delete the `cache` directory at anytime, if you need to reclaim the disk space)

 ~~~
 cwltool --cachedir cache rna_seq_workflow.cwl workflow_input.yml